The Beginner’s Guide to Different Kinds of Concentrates

 If you’re a fan of variety and innovation in cannabis, concentrates have plenty in store for you.
 There are so many options of potent and creative concentrates on the market today that adventurous consumers will have plenty to uncover.
 And if you’re new to cannabis concentrates and not sure where to start, that just means you’re in for an exciting journey.
 At Boone Town Provisions, we’re here to guide you every step of the way, and this guide will help give you a head start on all things concentrates so you have a strong foundation when you stop by for the first time.

-Cannabis concentrates are potent manufactured products that contain higher levels of THC, the cannabinoid that causes intoxication, than cannabis flower.
+Cannabis concentrates are potent manufactured products that contain higher levels of tetrahydrocannabinol (THC), the cannabinoid that causes intoxication, than cannabis flower.
 The term “concentrates” is an umbrella term that includes a wide range of products, which we’ll cover in more detail below.

 There are broadly two types of concentrates: extracts and non-extracts.
 Extracts are concentrates that have been produced using solvents or a solventless method to separate cannabinoids like THC and the aromatic terpenes that give cannabis its scent and flavor from the plant material.
 These include liquid extracts called oils and solid extracts called waxes.